DrBomb/ExpressionAppBridge/README.md

 You can follow me on my personal twitter [@Dr_Bomb](https://twitter.com/Dr_Bomb) and you can also follow my VTuber twitter account [TsukinoYueVT](https://twitter.com/TsukinoYueVT) as I plan to start streaming too!

 I do not possess a perfect sync avatar, so my streams might not even benefit from this program just yet lol.
 You can also DM me if you wanna donate something.

+## Contact

+You can write to me at my twitter handles.
+I also lurk a lot on Deat's discord on the VSeeFace channel.
+You can check on the VSeeFace website and find the discord link there.